Biedrzu/Cypress-Web-Tests-Automation/README.md

 In those tests I only mention what requests are being sent as responses status may depend on ther components (they are verified in system testing).

 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.
 Also skipped acceptance testing.
 All main functionalities are covered in system testing.
-To order some reliable acceptance tests I would need more details.
+To create some reliable acceptance tests I would need more details about what is expected from this system.

 # Task 2 is for Web UI Automation:
 ## Prepare environment: